garstud/hikashop_dump_events/README.md

-Plugin Developer : HikaShop Dump Events
+HikaShop Dump Events for JDevelopers
 =====================

 Plugin to help developers to debug and understand eCommerce HikaShop plugins events for Joomla (onProductBlocksDisplay, onAfterCheckoutStep ...) by dumping events when they are called!